-State of Idaho
+State of Idaho)

+County of Franklin) \$5.

-County of Franklin ) \$5.
+County of Franklin

-to a water right, together with all a ned, being duly sworn, deposes and says that he, she, they subscribed the foregoing claim attached information, and that the matters and facts therein are true to the best of the
+Be it known that the undersi gned, being duly sworn, deposes and says that he, she, they subscribed the foregoing cla

+attached information, and that the matters and facts therein are true to the best of t

 affiant's knowledge.
-Sichugh Schwanevelett
+1

+Sichaund Inhorange 1

+(Claimant)

-Sworn to before me this 28t h_day of December 19 79
+Sworn to before me this 28 th day of December 1979

-Atton
+le tu

+A Julan

-Notary Public Residing atPreston, Idaho
+Notary Public Residing at Preston, Idaho

-My commission expires Lifet. ime

-ASTON'S EXCEPTIONS TO PRELIMINARY ORDER APPROVING TRANSFER - Page 18 possible at that time to take photographs of the two culverts under the road because of snow.
+ASTON'S EXCEPTIONS TO AMENDED PRELIMINARY ORDER APPROVING TRANSFER - Page 19

+As a side issue, but important to clarify concerning this culvert and another culvert to drain an unnamed natural spring channel, the testimony at the first hearing in February 2019 may not have been as clear as it could have been, and that was complicated by the fact that it was not possible at that time to take photographs of the two culverts under the road because of snow.
 After the snow melted, Aston was able to take pictures.
 There are currently two culverts as depicted in this picture (Exhibit 138):

-The bottom line is that the culvert on the left is a newer culvert-paid for by Franklin County-where the drain now crosses under the road.
-However, this is where the original culvert depicted in Exhibit 115 was at.
+The culvert on the left is a newer culvert-paid for by Franklin County-where the drain now crosses under the road.
+However, this is where the original culvert (depicted in Exhibit 115) was located.
 The culvert to the right on the photo was the original drain went, but the drain had to be moved to accommodate installation of the pivot center point.
 Additionally, when Aston purchased the property, he was told by Sid Schvaneveldt about the water rights with the farm, and he said that the NWNW of Section 9 was irrigated, albeit not every year and not very often because the irrigation system's reduction in size at the end of the system made it hard to pressurize the system properly and it would require moving the mainline and pipe to the north side of the road.
 Testimony of Clinton Aston.
 For example, here is testimony from the July hearing on this issue: